Liga de Voleibol Superior Masculino

 The Liga de Voleibol Superior Masculino (LVSM) is a men's professional volleyball league in Puerto Rico.
 The competitions are organized by the Puerto Rican Volleyball Federation (Federación Puertorriqueña de Voleibol, FPV).

 History

-Volleyball arrived in Puerto Rico with the firstdespués de la llegada de los estadounidenses a la Isla, by way of the la Young Men’s Christian Association or YMCA.
-Se it spread across the island thanks to american teachers.
-The sport was slowly incorporated into the Puerto Rican culture until it became one of the most popular.
+Volleyball arrived in Puerto Rico following the arrival of Americans to the island, through the Young Men’s Christian Association (YMCA).
+It spread throughout the island thanks to American teachers.
+The sport gradually became part of Puerto Rican culture, eventually becoming one of the most popular.